mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 During _prefill_, the model processes the input tokens/prompt/context.
 This is done in a single forward pass, making this stage fast, with excellent use of GPU hardware (ie. high Model Flop Utilization aka [MFU](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train/benchmarking#mfu)).
 Typically, if people talk about LLM inference being slow, this is _not_ the stage that they are referring to.

 During _decode_, the model generates output tokens one at a time, i.e. autoregressively.
 This requires making N forward passes of the model for N tokens.
 This stage is slow and inefficient, because it requires moving gigabytes of model weights and pre-filled values for every single forward pass.
 Here, latency scales (mostly) linearly with the number of output tokens.
 Why mostly linear?
-When generating long sequences, the quadratic memory and compute complexity of the attention operation becomes more prominant.
+When generating long sequences, the quadratic memory and compute complexity of the attention operation become more prominant.

 ##### KV cache